 Therefore it is not surprising that politics and its machinations have often been the subject of literature.
 You could go back to the 19th century and read Anthony Trollope’s The Prime Minister, where the powerful man in question is eventually brought down by a combination of political and social ambition, even though this Prime Minister, unlike Boris Johnson, is morally scrupulous.

 A couple of novels focus on the Thatcherite 1980s, whose brash prioritising of money now seems rather quaint.
-Jonathan Coe’s What a Carve-Up! is a roaringly funny satire on those times, featuring a revolting MP called Henry Winshaw, whose various actions create disasters for other people.
-His whole family is marked by ‘naked, clawing, brutish greed.’
+Jonathan Coe’s What a Carve-Up! is a roaringly funny satire on those times, featuring a revolting MP called Henry Winshaw, who idolises Margaret Thatcher from a distance.
+Winshaw’s various actions create disasters for other people and his whole family is marked by ‘naked, clawing, brutish greed.’
 To show how things have not changed much, politics in the novel is dominated by various powerful interest groups, like the banks, the media, and the arms trade.

 The same period is the focus on Alan Hollinghurst’s Booker Prize-winning The Line of Beauty.
 In this novel, Margaret Thatcher actually appears and the political world of her premiership is augmented by Hollinghurst’s interest in other aspects of that time, particularly homosexuality and AIDS.
 The infamous Clause 28, a law banning ‘the promotion of homosexuality’ was introduced in 1988 under Thatcher’s government.